Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Methods

 \threesubsection{Raman characterization} We employed high-resolution Raman spectroscopy to confirm the monolayer nature of the transferred flakes ~\cite{CadoreRaman_2024}.
 The measurements were conducted using a WITec 300R spectrometer with a 532 nm excitation laser operating at a power below 1 mW to prevent sample damage.
 A confocal micro-configuration was utilized with a 100x (NA = 0.95) microscope objective lens, an xyz stage, and an 1800 lines/mm grating at room temperature.
 The vibrational modes were labeled using the irreducible representations of the D$_{6h}$ point group, applicable to bulk MoS$_2$.
 Group-theoretical analysis predicts four Raman-active modes for the D$_{6h}$ group ~\cite{verble1970lattice}: three in-plane modes E$^1_g$, E$^1_{2g}$, and E$^2_{2g}$, and one out-of-plane mode A$^1_g$.
 In our experimental configuration, only E$^1_{2g}$ and A$^1_g$ are observed as E$^2_{2g}$ mode lies at very low frequencies ($\sim$ 30 cm$^{-1}$) ~\cite{XuMoS2Raman}, while the E$^1_g$ mode is forbidden in backscattering geometry on the basal plane ~\cite{frey1999raman}.
-The separation between the E$^1_{2g}$ and A$^1_g$ modes decreases with reducing material thickness, serving as a reliable indicator for the number of MoS$_2$ layers ~\cite{Alexeev2024}.
+The separation between the E$^1_{2g}$ and A$^1_g$ modes decreases with reducing material thickness, serving as a reliable indicator for the number of MoS$_2$ layers ~\cite{Tywoniuk2025}.

 \threesubsection{Polarization-resolved SHG} To confirm the flakes’ alignment, we performed polarization-resolved SHG ~\cite{CadoreJAP2024}.
 For this, a linearly polarized pulsed laser at 1560 nm (mode-locked Erbium-doped fiber laser delivering 150-fs pulses at a repetition rate of 89 MHz) was focused on the MoS$_2$ flake on top of the WG at normal incidence, and the reflected light was sent through an analyzer and directed to a spectrometer (Andor Kymera coupled to a silicon CCD iDus 416 camera).
 The maximum (minimum) SHG intensity occurs when the laser polarization is parallel to the armchair (zigzag) crystal axis~\cite{MalardPRB213, woodward2016characterization}.
-By collecting spectra at the SH-wavelength while simultaneously rotating the laser polarization and the analyzer axis in steps of 5 degrees, we obtained the polar plot shown in \cref{fig:design_considerations}(d), that reveals a -12° angle between ML-MoS$_2$ armchair direction and the WG axis.
+By collecting spectra at the SH-wavelength while simultaneously rotating the laser polarization and the analyzer axis in steps of 5 degrees, we obtained the polar plots shown in Fig. S1(a-b), that reveals -12 degree and 1.7 degree angles between the MoS$_2$ armchair direction and the WG axis, for the 1 µm-width and 1.2 µm-width WGs, respectively.